Dayhawk007/musicx/README.md

 # music-downloader
-A python script which downloads any song on your device just by the name of it You can use the song name or a spotify playlist link must have ffmpeg(https://ffmpeg.org/download.html) in the directory to use it
+A python script which downloads any song on your device just by the name of it You can download with song name,yt link,spotify link,yt playlist and spotify playlist must have ffmpeg(https://ffmpeg.org/download.html) in the directory to use it

 Requirements-